Human Challenge Center

-The Center Global Infectious Disease Research formed a collaboration with Fred Hutchinson Cancer Research Center (FHCRC) to join forces on malaria research by jointly implementing the Seattle Malaria Clinical Trials Center (Seattle MCTC).
+The Center Global Infectious Disease Research formed a collaboration with Fred Hutchinson Cancer Center to join forces on malaria research by jointly implementing the Seattle Malaria Clinical Trials Center (Seattle MCTC).
 This joint partnership shares a common goal to help expand the global capacity for evaluating new interventions against the deadly malaria parasite.
 As part of Seattle MCTC, the primary goal of the HCC is to rapidly assess preliminary safety and efficacy of malaria vaccine candidates, including genetically attenuated whole parasite vaccines, allowing more rapid development of appropriate vaccine candidates.

 The HCC is one of only a handful of facilities of its kind in the world where humans are inoculated with malaria sporozoites via mosquito bite under a meticulously regulated and controlled process.
 Both the manufacture of malaria-infected mosquitoes and delivery of the sporozoites to healthy individuals under a controlled human malaria infection (CHMI) occur within the HCC.